| 5. Power Management |

 consideration to hiring an ABYC Certified Marine Electrician to review your system well in advance of

 casting off.
-This will not only save money
+This will not only save

 in the long run but there are significant